NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Data, Method, and Sample Selection

 \subsection{Sample Selection}

-Here we use the NGDEEP NIRISS WFSS spectroscopy to study galaxies with \oii\ $\lambda\lambda$3727, 3729 and \oiii\ $\lambda\lambda$4959, 5008, with the ratio of these two emission lines tracing the ionization parameter.
+Here we use the NGDEEP NIRISS WFSS spectroscopy to study galaxies with \oii\ $\lambda\lambda$3726, 3729 and \oiii\ $\lambda\lambda$4959, 5007, with the ratio of these two emission lines tracing the ionization parameter.
 Our NIRISS F115W+F150W+F200W data cover both lines for galaxies in the redshift range $1.72 < z < 3.44$.
 Additionally, the data include coverage of \hb\ $\lambda$4862 for all galaxies.
 For galaxies at $1.72 < z < 2.22$, the data also include coverage of \ha\ $\lambda$6564 + \nii\ $\lambda$6548, 6584.

-We selected galaxies from NGDEEP for this study using the following criteria and summarized in Table~\ref{tab:sample} \begin{enumerate} \item We visually examined all the \grizli\ extractions with F150W AB magnitude $<28.4$, requiring galaxies to have at least one spectral feature detected (i.e., emission line, absorption feature, and D4000 break) and to be well-fitted with \grizli.
-The F150W magnitude cut was chosen because the fraction of galaxies with ``good'' spectra is very low ($<$1\%) at magnitudes fainter than 28.4.
-Visual examination ensures that the derived redshifts are reliable and that the spectra are not affected by contamination from nearby objects.
-We identified 498 galaxies through this process.
+We selected galaxies from NGDEEP for this study using the following criteria and summarized in Table~\ref{tab:sample} \begin{enumerate} \item We visually examined all the \grizli\ extractions with F150W AB magnitude $<28.4$, requiring galaxies to have at least one spectral feature detected (i.e., emission line, absorption feature, and D4000 break) and to be well-fitted with \grizli. {Such spectra were classified as ``good''.} The F150W magnitude cut was chosen because the fraction of galaxies with good spectra is very low ($<$1\%) at magnitudes fainter than 28.4. {We identified and masked contamination if it affects the emission line region of a galaxy.
+We then re-ran the \grizli\ fitting, excluding the masked regions.
+We remove objects if the contamination cannot be masked. } Visual examination ensures that the derived redshifts are reliable and that the spectra are not affected by contamination from nearby objects.
+We identified {471} galaxies through this process.

 \item We required the spectroscopic redshift derived from the NIRISS data to lie in the redshift range of $1.72 < z < 3.44$.
-This redshift range ensures that \oii\ and \oiii\ are mostly covered by grism.
-A total of 243 galaxies were identified at this stage.
-Because the NIRISS grism filters do not overlap in the wavelength, galaxies with \oii\ or \oiii\ near the edges of the filters were further excluded in step 5.
+This redshift range ensures that \oii\ and \oiii\ are mostly covered by grism. {During this step, we also removed any objects where their \oii\ or \oiii\ emission fell too close to the edge of the NIRISS wavelength range.} A total of {191} galaxies were identified at this stage.

 \item We rejected galaxies identified as AGN by cross-matching to the latest AGN catalog from \citet{Lyu2022} within 1\arcsec.
 This step removed 9 galaxies identified as AGN.